gnp/ident/docs/cusip-tool.md

 # CUSIP Tool

-`cusip-tool` reads potential CUSIPs from stdin, one per line, and parses them.
+`cusip-tool.sc` (in the _tools_ directory) reads potential CUSIPs from stdin, one per line, and parses them.
 It will panic if any fail to parse.
 This can be used as a simple bulk test of a file of purported CUSIPs to ensure there are no malformed entries present.

 As part of the `Cusip` type's implementation validation, this tool was run on a file of 1,591,249 unique CUSIPs produced by processing a file mapping LEIs to ISINs obtained from GLEIF.
 The